claudiom4sir/MdVRNet/README.md

 To speed up the training process of MdVRNet, we used the [DALI](https://developer.nvidia.com/dali) library, which requires input sequences to be in a video format (.mp4 to be precise).
 If your data are sequences of images, you can generate videos in .mp4 format using [FFmpeg](https://www.ffmpeg.org/).
 The DALI library is used only for training, while for testing you can use sequences of images.

 ### Testing
-Once you have trained MdVRNet, you can test it executing:
+Once you have trained MdVRNet, you can test it executing
 ```
 python test_mdvrnet.py --model_file <MdVRNet_model>.pth --test_path <path_to_your_test_dir> --noise_sigma <value_of_sigma> --q <value_of_q> --estimate_parameter_model <DPEN_model>.pth
 ```

 ## Citations
-If you think this project is useful for your research, please cite our paper:
+If you think this project is useful for your research, please cite our paper
 ```
 TODO
 ```